-- Do I have to declare a concentration?
+- Do I have to declare an immersive track or concentration?

-Concentrations are optional.
+Immersive tracks and concentrations are optional.
 You also have the flexibility to take electives in any combination of areas to meet your goals.
-View electives and concentrations.
-Students who are undecided about a focus area find that completing the core courses helps them to identify their passion.
+Students who are undecided about a focus area find that completing the core courses helps them to identify their passion(s).